[This post was originally published on 22nd April 2021. It has been updated on 16th March 2022.]

 Home Depot nails this email where they provide useful information and gently steer the reader to their products without getting in their face.

 Personalizing your messages is a significant factor in boosting email deliverability.
 Some level of personalization is easier to do if you segment your mailing list to create subsets of your audience with common interests.
 Although not as effective as 1×1 personalization, it’s still better than no personalization at all.
 Also, many ESPs allow you to send hyper-personalized campaigns for certain email types, like cart abandonments or product recommendations.

-Here’s how Alex Mill personalize their cart abandonment email with an easy layout, relevant content and an attractive contextual subject line.
+Here’s how Food52 personalizes their cart abandonment email with an easy layout, relevant content, and an attractive contextual subject line.

 ii.
 Create consistent and mobile-friendly designs

 Your email campaigns should have a consistent look and feel.
 Use your brand’s colors, fonts, and templates.
 Maintain your brand identity, and avoid making massive design changes between campaigns.

 Mobile opens account for 46% of all email opens.

 Emails that don’t render well on mobile devices will alienate users, and lead to more unsubscribes.
 That’s why it’s important to create mobile-friendly and responsive designs with high-quality images and copy, a clean layout, visible CTAs and lots of white space.

 This email from Harry’s is perfectly optimized for mobile readers with a clean single-column layout, an optimal mix of text and photos, and a prominent CTA.

 To increase open rates, include both your company name for credibility, and the sender’s name for the “human factor”.
 For instance, John from Thiscompany is better than John Doe or, worse, Johndoe27580.